Top 8 Bodybuilding Myths Debunked

 The more people who compete in a sport, the more that sport will evolve in terms of having better athletes.

-5 – You Need Supplements
+Myth 5: You Need Supplements

-I have recommended supplements in the past because I needed to make a living (like many others in the fitness industry); but I’m not going to lie about how effective they are.
+I have recommended supplements in the past because I needed to make a living (like many others in the fitness industry), but I’m not going to lie about how effective they are.

-Proof Supplements/Steroids Aren’t Needed
+Proof Supplements and Steroids Aren’t Needed

-A good example is Melvin Wells, see below how similar he looks to Simeon Panda.
+A good example is Melvin Wells; see below how similar he looks to Simeon Panda.
 Melvin Wells was a natural bodybuilder in the 1940’s (before steroids were used).
 In contrast, Simeon Panda is accused of being a “steroid fraud” today, with many claiming he’s too big to be natural.
-Simeon however strongly denies these accusations.
+Simeon, however, strongly denies these accusations.

-I’m not saying Simeon Panda is 100% natural, but I am saying it’s possible to get that big without taking drugs; this is not my opinion this is a FACT.
+I’m not saying Simeon Panda is 100% natural, but I am saying it’s possible to get that big without taking drugs; this is not my opinion; this is a fact.

-What people fail to understand is that pre-steroid bodybuilders trained like animals and ate well; resulting in them getting big naturally.
-Combine this with insane genetics and you have Melvin Wells.
+What people fail to understand is that pre-steroid bodybuilders trained like animals and ate well, resulting in them getting big naturally.
+Combine this with insane genetics, and you have Melvin Wells.

-There weren’t supplements like BCAAs, whey protein or creatine powders like today.
+There weren’t supplements like BCAAs, whey protein, or creatine powders like today.
 They stuck to the basics without getting caught up in the supplement hype.
-The truth is 99% of supplement companies try to brainwash the masses into believing they need THEIR supplements to take their physique to the next level.
+The truth is, 99% of supplement companies try to brainwash the masses into believing they need their supplements to take their physique to the next level.

 If you’ve reached your genetic potential, taking a test booster or taking large quantities of BCAAs is very unlikely to do anything, despite what some dubious study might tell you.